OpenNebula/docs/source/installation_and_configuration/large-scale_deployment/sunstone_for_large_deployments.rst

 **Marketplace**

-If you are planning to support :ref:`downloading of Appliances from Marketplace <marketapp_download>`, the Sunstone server(s) will need access to the Marketplace backends.
+If you are planning to support :ref:`downloading of Appliances from Marketplace <marketapp_download>`, the Sunstone server(s) will need access to the Marketplace Back-ends.
 Also, apply following recommendations if using `Phusion Passenger <https://www.phusionpassenger.com/>`__ :

 * Set `PassengerResponseBufferHighWatermark <https://www.phusionpassenger.com/library/config/apache/reference/#passengerresponsebufferhighwatermark>`__ to ``0``.
 * Increase `PassengerMaxPoolSize <https://www.phusionpassenger.com/library/config/apache/reference/#passengermaxpoolsize>`__.
 Each Appliance download will take one of the application processes.
 * If `Passenger Enterprise <https://www.phusionpassenger.com/enterprise>`__ is available, set `PassengerConcurrencyModel <https://www.phusionpassenger.com/library/config/apache/reference/#passengerconcurrencymodel>`__ to ``thread``.

-If you are using another backend than Passenger, please adapt these recommendations to your backend.
+If you are using a Back-end other than Passenger, please adapt these recommendations accordingly.

-We advise using **Apache/Passenger** in your installation, but we'll present also the other options.
-For more information on web servers that support Rack and more information about it you can check the `Rack documentation <https://www.rubydoc.info/github/rack/rack/>`__ page.
-You can alternatively check a `list of Ruby web servers <https://www.ruby-toolbox.com/categories/web_servers>`__.
+We advise using **Apache/Passenger** in your installation, but we'll also present the other options.
+For more information on Rack and web servers that support it, you can check the `Rack documentation <https://www.rubydoc.info/github/rack/rack/>`__ page.
+Alternatively, you can check a `list of Ruby web servers <https://www.ruby-toolbox.com/categories/web_servers>`__.

 .. _suns_advance_web_proxy: